Cologler/doggoo-nodejs/README.md

 npm run compile
 ```

+*If you cannot download precompiled base binaries file, try take a look [this](https://gist.github.com/Cologler/083efd4537b3cbf66fa3eacad3d635ff).*

-You should found the binary executable file in `dist-bin` directory.
+After compile, you should found the binary executable file in `dist-bin` directory.

 ## How To Use